VoyagerXvoyagerx/beluga-seeker/README.md

 Please refer to [evaluate.ipynb](/evaluate.ipynb) for evaluate on all the metrics.

 ## Acknowledgements
-This work is supported by the 4th IEEE GRSS Student Challenge.
+This work is supported by the [4th IEEE GRSS Student Challenge](https://www.grss-ieee.org/community/groups-initiatives/ieee-grss-student-grand-challenge).
-Thanks Amou for help with the use of ArcGIS.
-Thanks Zori for delivering the data.
+The authors gratefully acknowledge Amou for the assistance with ArcGIS Pro, and Zori for dilivering the data.

 This project uses the following open source libraries:
 - [MMYOLO](https://github.com/open-mmlab/mmyolo)